code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-11-spring-jms-message-converter-example.md

 mvn test
 {% endhighlight %}

-The log output shows that the message is converted to/from JSON.
+The log output shows that the message is converted to/from a JSON representation.

 {% highlight plaintext %}
   .   ____          _            __ _ _